thermotools/KineticGas/docs/vCurrent/source_build.md

 For MacOS running on Intel, or other operating systems, KineticGas must currently be built from source.

+In addition, the pre-built wheels for the most recent version of KineticGas on `main` can be downloaded [here]().

 ## Dependencies

 The Python package dependencies are listed in the `pyproject.toml` file in the root directory of the package.